bantyrapp/picksdb-legal/README.md

-# Legal Documents
+# Legal Documents - Picksdb

-Public repository for Privacy Policy and Terms of Service.
+Public repository for Privacy Policy and Terms of Service for Picksdb.

 ## Documents